cetic/unikernels/README.md

 ## State of the Art

-This section introduces the current unikernel projects at the time of this writing (February 2018).
+This section introduces the unikernel projects at the time of this writing (February 2018), newest unikernel solutions have also been added to the list.
 After explaining the various projects, a comparison is established to determine the best candidate for a proof-of-concept.

+**Feel free to submit a pull request to this repository to add a solution.
+See [the contributions guidelines](contributing.md) on how to do that**

 ### Existing Projects